xmmedia/XMMailTestBundle/README.md

-# XMMailTestBundle
+# XMMailerTestBundle
-Allows for easy testing of emails when using the [SwiftMailerBundle](/symfony/swiftmailer-bundle)
+Allows for easy testing of the mailer/emails when using the [SwiftMailerBundle](/symfony/swiftmailer-bundle)

 ## Installation